ionic-team/stencil-site/src/docs/guides/workers.md

 Under the hood, Stencil compiles a worker file, and uses the standard `new Worker()` API to instantiate the worker.
 Then it creates proxies for each of the exported functions, so developers can interact with it using [structured programming constructs](https://en.wikipedia.org/wiki/Structured_programming) instead of event-based ones.

 > Workers are already placed in a different chunk, and dynamically loaded using `new Worker()`.
-Tou should not use a dynamic `import()` to load them, but instead only use ES module imports since it's only importing the proxies for posting data to the worker.
+You should avoid using a dynamic `import()` to load them, as this will cause two network requests.
+Instead, use ES module imports as it's only importing the proxies for communicating with the worker.

 ### Imports within a worker